-

 The Midnight Cowboys

 Aldershot based country and western band.
 They are known to have played The Heron and The Excelsior Club, Aldershot.
-At some point Josephine ? joined The Midnight Cowboys on vocals.
+At some point Josephine ? joined The Midnight Cowboys on vocals and on occasion they were joined by Roy Pinkney.

-A line-up consisting of James, Jim ?, and Lou ? reportedly played down the Dover Arms, Aldershot weekly.
+A line-up consisting of James, Jim Meghan?, and Lou ? reportedly played down the Dover Arms, Aldershot weekly.

 The Midnight Cowboys.
 Source: Josephone Kerry via Historic Aldershot Military Town -